apache/pekko-connectors/CONTRIBUTING.md

 1. Do not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
 Contributors get the credit they deserve in the release notes.

-If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
+If these requirements are not met then the code should **not** be merged into 'main' branch, or even reviewed - regardless of how good or important it is.
 No exceptions.

 ## Creating Commits And Writing Commit Messages